StarkAg/genesis-1.0-gdrive3/README.md

-# GDrive3.0 - Decentralized File Storage on Blockchain
+# Genesis 1.0 - GDrive3.0: Decentralized File Storage on Blockchain

 A decentralized file storage and sharing platform built on Ethereum blockchain using IPFS for storage and Solidity smart contracts for access control.

 ## 🚀 Project Overview

-GDrive3.0 is a blockchain-based alternative to traditional cloud storage services like Google Drive.
+Genesis 1.0 - GDrive3.0 is a blockchain-based alternative to traditional cloud storage services like Google Drive.
 It enables users to upload files (images) to IPFS (InterPlanetary File System) and manage access control through Ethereum smart contracts, ensuring true decentralization and user ownership of data.

 ## ✨ Key Features